nigelnix/nigelnix/README.md

 ## A little info about me...

-> For the last 18 years I have been teaching business English in companies as a freelance teacher.
+I had been teaching business English in companies as a freelance teacher.
 Due to the Covid-19 paddemic, I unfortunately lost most of my clients and am now looking for a new career path.
-I have been learning web design in my free time but now I want to take it tio the next level so I have started a Web Development course to expand my knowledge.
-The terminal command and Javascript are new territory for me.
+I have been learning web design in my free time but now I want to take it tio the next level so I am taking a full-time Web Development course with Digital Career Institute GmbH in Berlin to expand my knowledge.

-### I would like to learn more about:
+### Things I have learned so far:
-1. Javascript
+1. HTML
-2. React
+2. CSS
-3. Databases
+3. Javascript
-4. Terminal commands
+4. Node.js
-5. Node.js
+5. Express
+6. MongoDB
+7. React
+8. Bootstrap

 And whatever else becomes necessary to further develop the skills I will need to further my career.
+At the moment, when I have some time to spare at the weekends I am trying to become familiar with TypeScript and Tailwind CSS.

 ### I have learned a lot using the following resources:
 - [Codecademy](https://www.codecademy.com/)